domRiddle/ASF/FAQ.md

 ---

+### I'm not interested in card drops, I'd like to idle hours played instead, is that possible?

+Yes, ASF allows you to do that through at least several ways.

+The most optimal way to achieve that is to make use of **[`GamesPlayedWhileIdle`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#gamesplayedwhileidle)** configuration property, which will idle your chosen appIDs when ASF has no cards to idle.
+If you'd like to idle your games all the time, even if you do have card drops from other games, then you can combine it with **[`IdlePriorityQueueOnly`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#idlepriorityqueueonly)**, so ASF will idle only those games for card drops that you explicitly set, or **[`Paused`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#paused)** which will pause cards farming module until you unpause it yourself.

+Alternatively, you can make use of the **[`play`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands#commands-1)** command, which will cause ASF to play your selected games.
+However, keep in mind that `play` should be used only for games you want to idle temporarily, as it's not a persistent state, causing ASF to revert back to default state e.g. upon disconnection from Steam network.
+Therefore, we recommend you to use `GamesPlayedWhileIdle`, unless you indeed want to start your selected games just for a short time period, then revert back to general flow.

+---

 ### I'm Linux / OS X user, will ASF idle games that are not available for my OS?
 Will ASF idle 64-bit games when I'm running it on 32-bit OS?

 Yes, ASF is not even bothering with downloading actual game files, so it will work with all your licenses tied to your Steam account, regardless of any platform or technical requirements.
 It should also work for games tied to specific region (region-locked games) even when you're not in the matching region, although we didn't test this.